Investment Strategy

 Acquire at the dislocation.
 Reconfigure for families.
 Hold under agency debt.

-A programmatic approach to producing and preserving family-sized rental housing in Washington, D.C. — stewarded under long-duration agency debt and priced to clear durable demand from the District's large-household renter base.
+A programmatic approach to producing and preserving family-sized rental housing in Washington, D.C. — stewarded under long-duration agency debt and priced to clear durable demand from the District’s family-sized renter base.

 Thesis

-The District's housing market has systematically under-produced the unit sizes families actually need — three- and four-bedroom homes.
+The District’s housing market has under-produced the unit sizes families actually need — three- to five-bedroom homes.

 I.